Skip to content

 • sdkman — JVM/JDK version manager

-Select additional CLI tools to install via Homebrew:
+Select CLI tools and applications to install via Homebrew:

 • Docker Desktop